-Cloud storage is an alternative to saving your documents on your PC and one of the benefits of saving your documents to the cloud, is if the hard drive on your PC breaks then you have not lost your important businesses documents.
+Cloud storage is an alternative to saving your documents on your PC and one of the benefits of saving your documents to the cloud is if the hard drive on your PC breaks then you have not lost your important businesses documents.

 Whatever the size of your business, there is a cloud storage solution that will suit you.

-Although the free capacity is unlikely to be sufficient for any businesses needs.
-All these cloud storage services, do have paid options with storage up to 30TB.
+Although the free capacity is unlikely to be sufficient for any businesses needs, all these cloud storage services, do have paid options with storage up to 30TB.

 There are benefits to using these services.
 You can access your documents from anywhere, as they are accessible in the cloud.
 You can also set the accounts up on multiple devices, including tablets and mobile phones.
-But there are also downsides, the main one being, that two people can open into the same document at the same time and make amendments to it.
-Which may mean that you lose the amendments you have made or have numerous versions of the same document.
+But there are also downsides, the main one being that two people can open into the same document at the same time and make amendments to it.
+This may mean that you lose the amendments you have made or have numerous versions of the same document.

-These cloud storage options, only work effectively if one person has access to them and would be adequate for sole traders or start-up businesses.
+These cloud storage options only work effectively if one person has access to them and would be adequate for sole traders or start-up businesses.
 For most businesses they will have a team of staff so other cloud storage options would be recommended.

 Are you file sharing across your internal network?

 Some businesses are set up to share their files internally, which does avoid the issue of more than one staff member editing a document that is already open.
 This option may work but the PC needs to be turned on and OS updates can change the settings.
-This type of document sharing set up is also not ideal, as hard drive failure can cause you to lose your business documents.
+This type of document sharing set up is also not ideal, as hard drive failure may cause you to lose your business documents.

 Online File Sharing

-Microsoft SharePoint is designed for team collaboration and if set up correctly, can ensure that only one person can edit a document at a time.
+Microsoft SharePoint is designed for team collaboration and, if set up correctly, can ensure that only one person can edit a document at a time.
 There are several packages available, with additional functionality, that can really benefit a small business.
-Also, as the documents are saved in the cloud, they can be accessed anywhere.
+Also, as the documents are saved in the cloud, they can be accessed from anywhere.